anhnicolas/my_palindrome/README.md

 # my_palindrome
-A program to find palindromic numbers
+A program to find palindromic numbers in C.

+Usage : ./palindrome -h